opf/openproject/docs/installation/manual/README.md

 We recommend to use the latest MySQL version (>= 5.7) as it supports special charachters such as emojis (emoticons) out of the box.

-If your Linux distribution does not provide only older version of MySQL it is worth considering
-[adding MySQL as an `apt` source](https://dev.mysql.com/doc/mysql-apt-repo-quick-guide/en/).
+If your Linux distribution only provides older versions of MySQL it is worth considering [adding MySQL as an `apt` source](https://dev.mysql.com/doc/mysql-apt-repo-quick-guide/en/).

 Once you have your `apt` sources nicely set up install the packages.